meeshkan/99-minute-workshop-jqwik/README.md

 - execute a property-based test using jqwik,
 - create reports from jqwik tests and
 - run a property-based test against a SpringBoot server.

-For more information on the 99-Minute Workshops click here.